Use this page to configure the Smoothwall Filter web proxy to suit your organizational needs.

 Proxy avoidance services, such as UltraSurf, might be used to bypass the Smoothwall Filter.
 With this turned on (default behavior), such services are blocked when the initial connection is detected, and a 15-minute partial ban enforced for the user who made the attempt.

-Whilst the bypass client is open and attempting reconnection, all traffic is blocked.
+Whilst the bypass client is open and attempting to reconnect, all traffic is blocked.
 If the client is closed, most traffic is allowed during the ban, but any domains that don't use Server Name Indication (SNI) to identify themselves remain blocked.
 This might result in some legitimate sites being blocked for the remainder of the ban, as without SNI, proxy bypass services are indistinguishable from legitimate traffic.

 |Resume interrupted NTLM connections||The Smoothwall Filter resumes interrupted NTLM connections caused by non-standard web browser behavior by default.
 If restrictive Active Directory account lockout policies are in place, turn off this parameter.|